 Mahindra Bolero Neo drive impressions: Few frills, much skills off beaten path

 Mahindra Bolero Neo seeks and strives to be the perfect blend of rugged drive character with a relatively pleasant cabin at a price point that is mighty appealing.
 And in this once sentence, I may have already summed up my first impressions of the latest from the Mahindra camp.
+And yet, here is an SUV that deserves more than just a taut one line verdict, especially if you get to get behind its wheels on the first day of Delhi monsoons.

 Similar CarsFind More Cars